subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-List-Look-Like.md

 ![center](/images/rollingstone_500_albums/unnamed-chunk-3-1.png)

-The golden era of the most greatest albums were generally between 1965 to 1980, when a large amount of wonderful artists started to jump onto the stage.
+The golden era were generally between 1965 to 1980, when a large amount of wonderful artists started to jump onto the stage.
 The most renowned 1969 Woodstock Music Festival was also held in this period.

 ### 2. Genre